c-eee-devops/docker-zimbra-9.0.0-c-eee/README.md

 ### Domain-based Message Authentication, Reporting and Conformance (DMARC)

-*Domain-based Message Authentication, Reporting and Conformance (DMARC)* is an email-validation system designed to detect and prevent email spoofing.
-It is intended to combat certain techniques often used in phishing and email spam, such as emails with forged sender addresses that appear to originate from legitimate organizations.
-Specified in RFC 7489, DMARC counters the illegitimate usage of the exact domain name in the `From:` field of email message headers.
+- The `Domain-based Message Authentication, Reporting, and Conformance (DMARC)` system detects and prevents email spoofing.

+- It is meant to counteract some phishing and email spam techniques, such as emails with counterfeit sender addresses that look to come from respectable businesses.

+- `DMARC`, as defined in RFC 7489, prevents unauthorized use of the precise domain name in the 'From:' field of email message headers.

 DMARC is built on top of the two mechanisms discussed above, *DomainKeys Identified Mail (DKIM)* and the *Sender Policy Framework (SPF)*.
 It allows the administrative owner of a domain to publish a policy on which mechanism (DKIM, SPF or both) is employed when sending email from that domain and how the receiver should deal with failures.
 Additionally, it provides a reporting mechanism of actions performed under those policies.
 It thus coordinates the results of DKIM and SPF and specifies under which circumstances the `From:` header field, which is often visible to end users, should be considered legitimate.